-Most of the cherries in these parts are grown on the Leelanau and Old Mission Peninsulas, as well as a long strip in the drumlin country of western Antrim County.
+Most of the cherries in these parts are grown on the Leelanau and Old Mission Peninsulas.
 It’s all beautiful scenery, surrounded by deep glacial lakes and inlets – which, of course, is what creates the mild “microclimate” that makes it possible to grow such delicate fruits here in the first place.
-The bloom usually takes place in the middle of the month, depending on the weather.
-Plus there are lots of ways to get out and enjoy them during a visit to “America’s Cherry Capital.”
+The bloom usually takes place in the middle of May, depending on the weather.
+Here are a four recommended ways to see the blossoms.

 Most people tour cherry country by automobile, and that’s understandable.
 This is a renowned wine region, after all, and blossom season is a perfect time to combine the visual treat of the bloom with the tasty treat of a wine-tasting tour.
-May 5 - 6, the wineries of the Leelanau Peninsula hold an event called the Spring Sip & Savor, where you can wander among the wineries trying wine and food pairings, and on May 19, the Wineries of Old Mission Peninsula have a similar event called Blossom Day.
-(You can devise your own tour, too!)
+And May is the month to do it!
+Celebrate blossoms and Traverse City Uncorked, a month-long event along the Traverse Wine Coast.
+Remember to designate a driver or choose one of the wine tour companies to take you around.

 There’s really nothing like taking to the back roads of Traverse City cherry country to enjoy the blossoms.
 In Leelanau County, some of the best areas are north and west of Suttons Bay, where the winding roads are particularly scenic and great for a bicycling tour.
 The Leelanau Trail, which runs between Traverse City and Suttons Bay, also includes several sections that go past beautiful cherry orchards in the interior of the Leelanau Peninsula.
 If you don’t have a bike of your own, it’s easy to rent one from any of several local cycling shops.

-Finally, if you prefer looking at all those flowers from a distance, you can even observe the blossoms from the cockpit of your own kayak, paddling along the surface of the Bay or one of the larger lakes that parallel it (Elk Lake to the east and Lake Leelanau to the west are good candidates for blossom-viewing paddling expeditions.)
+If you prefer looking at all those flowers from a distance, you can even observe the blossoms from the cockpit of your own kayak, paddling along the surface of the Bay or one of the larger lakes that parallel it (Lake Leelanau is a good candidate for blossom-viewing paddling expeditions.)
 It’s not exactly close-up and personal, but it’s an interesting way to enjoy the big picture of it all!